Robertfarb/whiteboarding-curriculum/w10/day1.md

 ### Morning Off
 * Roll call and lecture at 1:30pm.
-* If you come in early, be respectful of the new cohort, sit in the Job Seeker area.
+* If you want to come in early and start your JS project, feel free to do so!

 ### Afternoon
 #### Lectures
 * **Introduction to the Job Search**, which will give you a solid understanding of the expectations and schedule of the next 4+ weeks.
 * **Meet Your Coach!**
-* Followed immediately by **Resumes**.

-#### Resume Work Time Part 1
-* [Resume instructions][resume]
-* Coaches will be walking around to answer questions, and you must have your coach sign off on your resume before moving on to other projects.
-Resumes are due by Weds at 9am.
-Please make sure all links are accessible on Jobberwocky.

-### Projects
+### Projects To Work on Tonight
 * [JavaScript Project][js-project]
-* [Resume][resume]

 <!-- LINKS -->
 <!-- Job Search Projects -->
 [js-project]: ../projects/js-project/js-project.md
 [js-sample-proposal]: ../projects/js-project/js-sample-proposal.md

-[resume]: ../application-materials/resume/resume.md
-[text-only]: ../application-materials/resume/text-resume.md

 <!-- Internal Resources -->
 [Jobberwocky]: http://progress.appacademy.io/jobberwocky